Halo-Lab/non-functional-requirements/Code Quality/Code Quality.md

 # Code Quality

+## Checklist

+- **Linting**:
+  - [ ] Utilize ESLint with the Airbnb JS Style Guide for JavaScript linting.
+  - [ ] Implement Stylelint with stylelint-order plugin for CSS/SCSS linting.
+  - [ ] Apply HTMLHint for HTML linting.
+  - [ ] Automate code linting with pre-commit hooks using Husky.
+  - [ ] Consider integrating formatters like Prettier for code formatting alongside linting.

+- **Testing** (if applicable for your project):
+  - [ ] Utilize a test runner like Jest, native Node test runner, or Vitest for testing.
+  - [ ] Employ Testing Library for efficient front-end app testing.
+  - [ ] Consider end-to-end testing with tools like Puppeteer or Playwright for critical application flows.
+  - [ ] Optionally, incorporate visual testing with tools like Storybook and Loki for front-end apps.
+  - [ ] Avoid tests interacting with real-world elements; use mocking and stubbing tools like Nock or Mock Service Worker.

+- **Naming**:
+  - [ ] Use camel case for variables and function names.
+  - [ ] Avoid Hungarian notation; use descriptive names instead.
+  - [ ] Avoid one-letter variable names except for loop counters or indexes.
+  - [ ] Use semantic and descriptive names that reflect the function's action.
+  - [ ] Prefix predicate function names with "is" or "has" for clarity.
+  - [ ] Name collections in plural form and quantities as noun + Count.

+- **Dependencies Management**:
+  - [ ] Regularly update packages to leverage the latest features and security patches.
+  - [ ] Utilize semantic versioning (semver) for package updates in package.json.
+  - [ ] Use caret symbol (^) to allow updates of patch and minor versions.
+  - [ ] Check and update outdated packages regularly, at least monthly, and before release.

+- **Interface Texts Storing**:
+  - [ ] Organize interface texts using i18next for centralized storage and internationalization.
+  - [ ] Store interface texts in a `locales` directory with modules for different languages.
+  - [ ] Access interface texts using the useTranslation hook in components.
+  - [ ] Consider this approach to prevent the use of magic strings and improve maintainability.

 ## Linting

 Linter helps to write readable code and prevents some errors.
 Linting helps developers to work together.